 Take advantage of the:

-- Attractive PUC-Rio campus in a secure location near the city's southern beaches.
+- Location in Rio de Janeiro on the attractive and secure PUC-Rio campus near the city's southern beaches.

 - University-organized opportunities to volunteer in community service projects.

-- NEW track for students to study beginning Portuguese language and take other courses in English (more limited than regular university offerings.)
+- Track for students to study beginning Portuguese language and take other courses in English (more limited than regular university offerings.)